 Equally mild have been the weather conditions: sunny skies, flat seas; no wind whatsoever.
 But by late afternoon, I quickly learn that weather south of the Border shifts in an eye blink, and much more than whales leave their footprints on Baja.

 Out of nowhere, the wind kicks-up this afternoon while we’re exploring Boca de Soledad.
 Dramatic and desolate, the northernmost beach tip of Magdalena Island connects its namesake bay on the western side of Baja with the Pacific Ocean.
 Nothing grows atop these sand dunes; the wind keeps the powdered-sugar-fine grains of sand in near-constant motion.
 Here, time is a bottomless hourglass.
-Buried deeply in sand are branches from tree trunks that drifted ashore.
+Buried deeply in the sand are branches from tree trunks that drifted ashore.
 New arrivals litter the beach: turtle bones, pelican skulls, Elegant Venus seashells; my own footsteps.

 Within an hour, though, the sand swirls up the dunes, rising like steam on hot asphalt, and pours over the sloping folds in the manner of water rushing down a hillside, filling in any man-made tracks.